Nicolas Giaffone: USF Juniors

 On 5 January 2023, Giaffone competed in the 2023 USF Juniors driving for DEForce Racing.
 At the second race of the season, at Sebring International Raceway, he would get his maiden win in the championship.
 Giaffone would also finish second in race 3 of the first round.

 At the second round at Barber Motorsports Park, Giaffone would take pole for both races.
-He would go on to dominate and win both races, resulting in him taking the championship lead.
+He would dominate and win both races, resulting in him taking the championship lead.
 Giaffone would continue his win streak by winning the next two races at Virginia International Raceway.
 He would qualify on pole for race 3 at VIR, but would finish second after Jack Jeffers went on a late charge to take the win.
 At Mid-Ohio, Giaffone would once again be on pole for race one and go on to win the race.
 This would be his final win of the season.
 Giaffone would collect two more podiums at Road America.
 With his large lead in the championship, he could clinch the title with a few races remaining.
 After finishing third and seventh in races one and two at the Circuit of the Americas respectively, Giaffone would become the 2023 USF Juniors champion.
 As a result of winning the title, he was awarded the champion scholarship to move up to the next rung in the USF Pro Championships, the USF2000 Championship.